ByteRookie/AGS_Service/README.md

 - `default_on` – default system state after a restart.
 - `static_name` – friendly name to use for the generated media player.
 - `disable_Tv_Source` – skip audio switching when a TV is active.
+Drag‑and‑drop ordering of devices is not available; use the numeric priority field instead.

 Complete YAML example: